The Complete Guide To

 Follow up can be the key to getting responses from cold sales emails.

-Because you are NEVER going to the recipients top priority.
+Because you are NEVER going to be the recipient’s top priority.

 Even if they need what you are selling, they open your email, and the have a favorable internal response, there is a high likelihood that they won’t reply to you right then and there.